 Even in an urban area, there is so much nature.
 It might be worth driving around the neighbourhood one day after school to scope out potential natural areas for your students to explore.

 Students can explore how differences in plant communities are related to variations in the amount of light, water and other conditions.
-Learn more about Plant Communities with this lesson in our store.
+Find Plant Communities in our TpT Store ($USD) or our BN Shop ($CAN).

 Take the same walk more than once but have students make observations on different things each time.
 The first time, have students look for flowering plants.
 Next, have them observe animals.
 During the third walk, observe how nature and human infrastructure work (or don’t work) together.